Guided Morocco Tours

 To the Gateway of Sahara

-Today you'll travel into the Middle Atlas mountains to visit Azrou where there are opportunities to see wild Barbary apes in the native cedar forests.
-After leaving the green forests the landscape changes dramatically crossing over the Atlas passes.
-Midelt on the edge of Sahara is another world in contrast.
-This bustling desert town has interesting shops that sell carpets with striking abstract designs woven by the women in the region.
-Here is a Sunday market where desert dwellers and nomads travel from the surrounding hills and desert villages to sell their goods and resupply.
+Today you'll travel into the Middle Atlas mountains to visit Azrou where there are opportunities to see wild Barbary apes in native cedar forests.
+As you travel onward, the landscape changes dramatically.
+Midelt on the edge of the Sahara, presents another world in contrast.
+Every Sunday, desert dwellers and nomads travel into town to sell their goods and resupply at the local market.
+The striking abstract carpet designs here are worth a look.

 Day 6